 Shared leadership can catch new leaders off guard.
 In fact, it’s a challenge not only for brand new CEOs, but for seasoned CEOs whenever newly elected leaders take office.
-In working with my friend and colleague Jolene Knapp, for example, I learned about how she needed to become acquainted with a new board president every year, in her role as an Executive Director.
+In working with my colleague and friend, Jolene Knapp, for example, I learned about how she needed to become acquainted with a new board president every year, in her role as an executive director.
 This added pressure to her role, and it also developed her agility in building new leader partnerships.

-Jolene teams with me as an associate in my own firm, REVELN Consulting, or when we work as senior partners with Ideas for Action.
-We teamed to co-write this post featuring her agility to adapt to build partnership among our nonprofit clients.
+A few years ago, Jolene teamed up with me at REVELN Consulting and when we worked as senior partners with Ideas for Action, LLC.
+We wrote this post series featuring her agility to adapt to build partnership among our nonprofit clients.
 Nonprofit CEOs, like Jolene must develop partnered leadership as they help mentor new board chairs, board members, council presidents, and other volunteer leaders.

-Nonprofit CEOs have special responsibilities to provide their own leadership to that partnership as they help mentor new board chairs, board members, council presidents, and other volunteer leaders.
+Nonprofit CEOs have special responsibilities to provide their leadership approachto that partnership as they help mentor new board chairs, board members, council presidents, and other volunteer leaders.

 In this Part Two post of “Seven Ways New Non-Profit Leaders Succeed The First Year on the Job,”- co-authored with my Ideas for Action, LLC colleagues, Jolene Knapp and Alan Davis, we offer solutions for nurturing a successful partnership.
 Part One of the series recommended first steps of CEO listening and communicating with the specific titles of:

 Below, we share details and links to resources on setting the leadership agenda as well as finding your rhythm with a new board chair or council president, as well as educating and encouraging volunteers.